 Traditional Chinese Herbal Medicine

 Arguably one of the more sophisticated forms of herbal medicine practice was developed in China.
-Relying on the pulse, tongue, and general appearance of a patient, Chinese Medicine doctors would formulate specific combinations of herbs to help resolve medical issues based on patterns of disharmony.
+Relying on the pulse, tongue, and general appearance of a patient, Chinese Medicine doctors formulate specific combinations of herbs to help resolve medical issues based on patterns of disharmony.
 These patterns being varied in each individual require special consideration when creating complex formulations for patients as what might work for one person may not be suitable for another persons constitution.
 Becoming a “Master Herbalist” of Chinese Medicine takes years of study and is rooted in this deep tradition.

 Modern Application of Chinese Herbal Medicine